Fingerling42/rrs-ha-integration/README.md

 # Robonomics Report Service

-Integration for Home Assistant that allows you to send error reports about your smart home to the Robonomics team.
+Integration for Home Assistant that allows to send error reports about client's smart home to a smart home integrator company.

+## How it works

+The integration creates error watchers that monitor Home Assistant for various issues and report them every 24 hours.
+Available watchers:

+* `LoggerHandler` — collects all logs with `critical`, `error`, and `warning` levels
+* `EntitiesStatusChecker` — collects information about entities with the `STATE_UNAVAILABLE` status

+The information collected by watchers is placed in a JSON issue and, along with the full logs, is encrypted with the integrator's address.
+The resulting encrypted files are placed in an archive and upload to [Pinata](https://pinata.cloud/), an IPFS pinning service.
+The resulting IPFS hash of the encrypted file report is sent to the [Robonomics](https://robonomics.network/) parachain as a datalog.
+After this, the integrator will see the report appear and will be able to download it to handle the problem with the client's smart home.

 ## Requirements

-* Libp2p proxy server.
-Installation instructions are [here](https://github.com/PinoutLTD/libp2p-ws-proxy).
+* Home Assistant 2025.12.3 or newer

 ## Installation